aipaca-mlops/cxc_datathon/README.md

 Go to [Inference Jobs Console](https://aipaca.ai/inference_jobs) and copy your job ID by clicking on it.
 Replace the ID in `turnoff_deploy.py` and run `python turnoff_deploy.py` to terminate your instance.

+Note that everything deployed should eventually be turned off to avoid extra costs.

 ## Step 5: Deploy your own model

 You now know how to turn on/off an inference API by the template model.
 It's time to create your own APIs!